-Iberdrola Completes Europe’s Largest Solar Plant (and Yes, It’s Subsidy Free)
+Iberdrola Completes Europe’s Largest Solar Plant (and Yes, It’s Subsidy-Free)

 Spain is experiencing a surge in solar development, largely driven by PPAs and other post-subsidy routes to market.
 The late-stage project pipeline at the end of 2019 was nudging 9 gigawatts, according to Wood Mackenzie.

-Spain’s solar market has been the focus of massive speculation with REE canceling 20.5 gigawatts of grid applications that were not progressing.
+Spain’s solar market has been the focus of massive speculation, with REE canceling 20.5 gigawatts of grid applications that were not progressing.
 Developers cite the grid queue as the major roadblock to further progress in the country.

-Europe’s previous largest project was the 300-megawatt Cestas, developed by Neoen in the south of France.
-The largest subsidy-free project, also in Spain, was BayWa r.e.’s Don Rodrigo site weighing in at 175 megawatts.
+In addition to the previous size record holder, the 300-megawatt Cestas plant in France, a series of similarly sized projects are going through a lengthy national planning process in the U.K. The largest subsidy-free project, also in Spain, was BayWa r.e.’s Don Rodrigo site weighing in at 175 megawatts.

 As Europe’s solar market shifts away from subsidies, developers are increasingly chasing the lowest levelized cost of electricity and looking to exploit economies of scale.
-Where subsidized projects are typically a few dozen megawatts in Europe, an increasing number of triple digit capacities are appearing in project pipelines.
+Where subsidized projects are typically a few dozen megawatts in Europe, an increasing number of triple-digit capacities are appearing in project pipelines.

-A series large projects are going through a lengthy national planning process in the U.K. The Cleve Hill development would link a 300-megawatt solar park with substantial energy storage.
-The Little Crow Solar Park would reach 150 megawatts.
+In th U.K., the Cleve Hill development will link a 300-megawatt solar park with substantial energy storage.
+The Little Crow Solar Park is slated to reach 150 megawatts.
 The U.K.’s largest subsidy-free project is the 50-megawatt site at Staughton.

 EnBW has approved a 180-megawatt subsidy-free project in Germany.

-Total solar installions in Europe doubled in 2019 compared to the previous year with further growth anticipated, according to research by SolarPower Europe.
-In its most optimistic scenario, 2019’s tally of 16.7 gigawatts could double to 35 gigawatts in 2022.
+Total solar installations in Europe doubled in 2019 compared to the previous year, with further growth anticipated, according to research by SolarPower Europe.
+In the trade group's most optimistic scenario, 2019’s tally of 16.7 gigawatts could double to 35 gigawatts in 2022.